iron-software/IronXL-Examples/tutorials/create-excel-file-net_old_changed may 2021/README.md

   <li>Reload your Visual Studio project</li>
 </ul>

-Follow these steps to create an ASP.NET Website:
+Here's the paraphrased section with the updated URL paths resolved to `ironsoftware.com`:

+---
+To begin developing an ASP.NET website, you can follow these steps:

-1. Start by launching Visual Studio.
+1. Launch Visual Studio.

-2. Navigate to `File` > `New Project`.

-3. In the Project type listbox, choose `Web` located under `Visual C#`.
+2. From the top menu, select File, then choose New Project.
+3. Under the 'Visual C#' category, pick 'Web' from the project type options.

-4. Opt for `ASP.NET Web Application`, depicted in the following image.
+4. Choose the 'ASP.NET Web Application' option, as illustrated in the accompanied image.

 <br></br>
 <center>
 <a rel="nofollow" href="/img/tutorials/create-excel-file-net/new-project-asp-net.png" target="_blank"><p><img src="/img/tutorials/create-excel-file-net/new-project-asp-net.png" alt="" class="img-responsive add-shadow img-margin" style="max-width:100%; margin: 0;"></p></a>
 </center>

-**Figure 1** – _New Project_
+<strong style="margin-left: 40px;">Figure 1</strong> – *New Project*
 ```

 <a href="https://ironsoftware.com/csharp/excel/" target="_blank">ironsoftware.com/csharp/excel/</a>

-5. Once you have made your selection, click "OK."
+5. Confirm your choice by clicking OK.

-6. On the following interface, choose "Web Forms" as depicted in Figure 2 below.
+6. Subsequently, on the following interface, choose the Web Forms option.
+Refer to Figure 2 below for visual guidance.

 <br></br>